dbmdz/solr-ocrhighlighting/docs/query.md

 the previous match's context, it will be **merged** into the previous snippet and the snippet will be updated.
 In the example, the snippet would grow by two lines (since the context is two line blocks below the last match).

-However, the plugin will not build snippets beyond the limits of certain blocks.
-You wouldn't want a region that spans two adjacent columns.
-The **limit block** can be configured with the `hl.ocr.limitBlock` parameter and defaults to `block` (which is format-dependent, but usually refers to a group of multiple paragraphs).
+However, the plugin will not expand the context beyond the limits of certain blocks.
+In our example, we decided that we don't want contexts to cross **block** elements.
+This **limit block** can be configured with the `hl.ocr.limitBlock` parameter and defaults to `block` (which is format-dependent, but usually refers to a group of one or more paragraphs ).
 If, during context building, a block is encountered that is of this type (or an even higher level), the context building will be stopped.
-In the example, the context of the snippet is only one line below the last match, since this is the last line in the containing `block`.
+In the example, the context of the snippet is only one line below the last match, since this is the last line in the containing `block`. **Note that you will still occasionally get snippets that span multiple blocks**, in the case when you searched for a phrase and the phrase match crosses multiple blocks.

 ## Available highlighting parameters